batuhankok/batuhankok/README.md

   <br />
 </p>

-- 🔭 I’m currently working for [Dogus Technology](https://d-teknoloji.com.tr) as a senior full-stack developer
+- 🔭 I’m currently working for [DXC Luxoft](https://luxoft.com) as a senior full-stack developer

 - 🌱 I’m currently learning **Solidity** and **EVM** to improve myself on Web3 and smart-contracts